larrykluger/Register-Plus-Redux/readme.txt

 * Added profile fields

-* Additional required fields
+* Additional required fields for registration

 * Invitation code system (with dashboard widget to track invites)

 * User-defined fields

-* Email verification
+* Email verification of new users

 * Administration verification of new users

-* Customized new user email
+* Customized new user message

-* Customized administrator email
+* Customized administrator message

 Also includes fixes for known Register Plus bugs which has been abandoned.